Help for the breeder

-You can allow your family to access your account to take care of your horses.
-This is very useful for renewing your boarding, your crops, and the box bedding of your equestrian centre when you are away.
-You do not have to give anyone your password, the players that you have authorised to co-manage your account will connect with your ID and their own password!
-This way, they have a limited access to your account.
-They can take care of your horses, but they will never be able to delete your game, your equestrian centre, or your breeding farms.
-They cannot sell your horses either.
+You can allow authorized friends to access your account and take care of it when you are not available.
+The Account Sharing button will let your co-managers access your account for 30 days until you log in again.
+This way, they will have limited access to your account.
+They can take care of your horses, but they will never be able to delete your account, your equestrian center, your breeding farms, or sell your horses.

 Warning, co-management of your account should not be entrusted to someone you do not know.
 Any undesired activity on your account by a co-manager remains your responsibility.